Toniq-Labs/fleek-iterative-deploy/README.md

 ### 8. Customize inputs

-If needed, customize your inputs to `npx fleek-iterative-deploy`.
+If needed, customize your inputs to `npx @toniq-labs/fleek-iterative-deploy`.
 See the **Custom inputs** section at the bottom of the page for defaults.

 ### 9. Push!